Lord Chancellor asks Parole Board to reconsider Colin Pitchfork release

 Lord Chancellor Alex Chalk has asked the Parole Board to reconsider its decision to allow double child killer Colin Pitchfork to be released from prison, the Ministry of Justice said.

-The Parole Board ruled that Pitchfork, jailed for life for raping and strangling 15-year-olds Lynda Mann and Dawn Ashworth in Leicestershire in 1983 and 1986, can be freed.
+The Parole Board ruled last month that Pitchfork, jailed for life for raping and strangling 15-year-olds Lynda Mann and Dawn Ashworth in Leicestershire in the 1980s, could be freed.

 He was given a minimum term of 30 years in 1988, later had it reduced to 28 years for good behaviour and was released in September 2021.

-The Lord Chancellor’s intervention comes after Conservative MP for South Leicestershire Alberto Costa called for the parole decision to be challenged, and a Ministry of Justice source described it as “extremely worrying”.
+The Justice Secretary’s intervention comes after Conservative MP for South Leicestershire Alberto Costa wrote to Mr Chalk asking him to challenge the parole decision, describing it as “simply unthinkable”.

+The Ministry of Justice had previously said it would look “very carefully” at the move, while a source there described it as “deeply worrying”.

+In a statement on Monday, Mr Chalk said it was “vital” that dangerous offenders were kept behind bars.

 “My number one priority is public protection and after careful assessment I have asked the Parole Board to reconsider their decision to release him.